aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

-The first thing I had to figure out was how to represent an electric ciruit with text and verify that the circuits are valid (and build a simple parser for whatever I come up with) at the start of this I had absolutely no intention of figuring that out on my own because it honestly seemed like a looooot of work
+The first thing I had to figure out was how to represent an electric ciruit with text and verify that the circuits are valid (and build a simple interpeter for whatever I came up with) tbh at the start of this I had absolutely no intention of figuring that out on my own because it honestly seemed like a looooot of work
 (me no like work)
 but it was suprisingly shocking how little effort had been put towards solving that basic problem(text representation for circuits) even after expert googling(trust me i tried)